CONTENT UPDATED APRIL 2025

 From May 15 – August 31st

-Admission Rates (2024)
+Admission Rates (2025)

 Royal Tyrrell Museum

-Raptor - Royal Tyrell Museum
+Royal Tyrell Museum Directions

 Royal Tyrrell Museum of Paleontology, Hwy 838, Midland Prov Park, Drumheller, Alberta T0J 0Y1, Canada

 Did anyone know the Atlas Coal Mine is actually a National Historic site?
-Yep, it is Canada’s last standing & complete wooden coal tipple that is considered to be the most historic in our nations history.
+Yep, it is Canada’s last standing & complete wooden coal tipple that is considered to be the most historic in our nation's history.

 The Atlas mines operated from 1911-1984.
 The still standing No.3 tipple was built in 1936 for loading and sorting the coal coming out of the mine until its eventual shut down in 1979.